homeall/dhcphelper/README.md

 <!-- USAGE -->
 ## Usage

+You only need to pass as variable the IP address of DHCP server: `"-e IP=X.X.X.X"`

 You can run as:

 `docker run --privileged -d --name dhcp --net host -e "IP=172.31.0.100" homeall/dhcphelper:latest`